cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 *Figure 9: Menu you are presented with once you click a specific beacon to edit its settings.*

+**Note:** You may return to the modem view at any time by clicking the green rectangle button on the left side of the dashboard which reads modem VX.XX.XX, the "X" taking place of the firmware version number of your beacon, ours being V5.44.24 at the time this manual was written.

 Now that you have assigned your beacons device addresses to your liking and have picked a starting beacon, you can click the option *freeze map* at the bottom right corner of the coordinate